Snowy2174/BendingMC-Wiki/cooking/getting-started/mastery.md

 # ✨ Mastery

+## Mastery

+Mastery describes how good a player is at cooking certain dishes.<br>

+Each dish has its own mastery value that can be found in the [recipe book](https://#), and<br>
+can be increased until the maximum value is reached.<br>

+When the maximum value is reached, the dish will appear as mastered, which<br>
+will unlock the ability for it to be cooked automatically.

+[mastered dish image here]

 ## Mastery Progress

-when cook dish perfectly mastery go up by 1 mastery value is outta a set value for each recipe

-## Mastery

-when you get mastery means you really good at cooking that dish, and you can choose to skip cooking minigame
+Successfully cooking a dish will increase its mastery value by 1.<br>
+The dish will be fully mastered once the maximum value of mastery is reached.

+[mastery level image here]

 ### Autocooking

-by left clicking on a mastered recipe in the recipe book you can choose to skip the minigame and get a normal quality item straight away
+Once a dish is fully mastered, the [cooking minigame](https://#) can be skipped by left clicking on the recipe in the recipe book.<br>
+Note that autocooking will only cook normal dishes.
+Perfect dishes can only be obtained by playing the [cooking minigame](https://#).

+[autocook instructions item lore image here]